gabfec/CarND-Behavioral-Cloning/README.md

 With this the vehicle is able to drive autonomously around the first track and for some part of the second track.

+A video file with the drive in autonomous mode can be found in the examples directory of this repo.

+![alt text][image4]